VaroAvila/instagram_followback_checker/README.md

 2. Find the path to the `followers_1.json` and `following.json` files.

 ### Step 3: Set Up the Python Script
-1. Ensure you have Python and Git installed on your computer.
-2. Create a new directory for the project.
+1. Create a new directory for the project.
-3. Inside this directory, clone this repository with "git clone https://github.com/VaroAvila/instagram_followback_checker.git"
+2. Inside this directory, clone this repository with "git clone https://github.com/VaroAvila/instagram_followback_checker.git"
-4. Open the "compare_followers.py" script with a text editor
+3. Open the "compare_followers.py" script with a text editor
-5. Replace "path_to_your_directory" with the right paths to the followers and following files.
+4. Replace "path_to_your_directory" with the right paths to the followers and following files.
 Make sure the name of the file is correct too.
-6. Do the same with the path where you want to export the .txt file with the results.
+5. Do the same with the path where you want to export the .txt file with the results.

+    e.g:
-    e.g:  followers_file = os.path.join('C:\\Users\\User\\Desktop\\connections\\followers_and_following', 'followers_1.json') # followers file
+          followers_file = os.path.join('C:\\Users\\User\\Desktop\\connections\\followers_and_following', 'followers_1.json') # followers file

           following_file = os.path.join('C:\\Users\\User\\Desktop\\connections\\followers_and_following', 'following.json')   # following file

           output_file = os.path.join('C:\\Users\\User\\Desktop', 'not_following_back.txt')   # output .txt file